navidu/UI-UX-Targets/sample-app/README.md

 - So we have to create a task for clear the `dist` folder when project build
 ```JavaScript
 var del = require('del');//delete dist folder

 gulp.task('clean:dist', function () {
     return del.sync('dist');
 });
 ```
-- Install `del` plugin as a dev dependency using for the clear folder:
+- Install `del` plugin as a dev dependency use for clearing the folder:
 ```shell
 npm install del --save-dev
 ```